WARP-LAB/Pareizrakstiba-Archive/README.md

 This varies based on LLVM/GCC on your system.

-On more recent OSes using LLVM
+On recent OSes using LLVM
 ```
 CC=llvm-gcc-4.2 CPP=llvm-cpp-4.2 CXX=llvm-g++-4.2 ./configure
 ```